-Throughout the past eight years, the Cougars have finished in the top 10 for the prestigious Director's Cup, which rates the top NAIA athletic programs.
-Azusa Pacific is also the nine-time defending GSAC All-Sports champion.
+Throughout the past nine years, the Cougars have finished in the top 10 for the prestigious Director's Cup, which rates the top NAIA athletic programs.
+Azusa Pacific is also the ten-time defending GSAC All-Sports champion.

-In fall 1998, Azusa Pacific won the NAIA Championship in football and women's soccer, and has captured 21 NAIA national titles since 1980.
+In the fall of 1998, Azusa Pacific won the NAIA Championship in football and women's soccer. and has captured 24 NAIA national titles since 1980.
 The Cougar football team, one of only two members of the national Council for Christian Colleges & Universities west of the Rockies to field a football team, was crowned national champion after posting a 12-2 record in 1998, its finest in school history.
 The women's soccer team finished a 24-0-1, in winning its first title in 1998.
 The women broke 19 conference records in collecting the GSAC title.
-Since then, the Cougar women have advanced to the NAIA Semifinals each season.
+Since then, the Cougar women have advanced to the NAIA Quarterfinals each season.

-The Cougar men's track and field team has garnered 17 NAIA National Championships since 1980, while the women's track and field team swept the 2003 Indoor and Outdoor NAIA crowns for their first-ever titles.
+The Cougar men's track and field team has garnered 18 NAIA National Championships since 1980, while the women's track and field team swept the 2003 and 2004 Indoor and Outdoor NAIA crowns.
 The women's cross country team finished in the NAIA's top five in 2000, 2001, and again in 2002.
-The men's basketball team won nine consecutive GSAC championships and has made nine straight trips to the national tournament, making Final Four appearances in 1998, 1999, and 2002.
-The men's tennis team is the GSAC champion and has made four consecutive trips to the national tournament.
-Cougar baseball has averaged more than 30 victories a year over the past 13 seasons, leading to seven GSAC championships since 1990.
-Men's soccer advanced to the 1996 NAIA national tournament and has won the GSAC title in four of the past eight years.
+The men's basketball team won 11 of the past 12 GSAC championships and has made nine straight trips to the national tournament, making Final Four appearances in 1998, 1999, and 2002.
+The men's tennis team is the three-time GSAC defending champion and has made back-to-back appearances in the NAIA Championship Match.
+Cougar baseball has averaged more than 30 victories a year over the past 14 seasons, leading to seven GSAC championships since 1990.
+Men's soccer advanced to the 1996 NAIA national tournament and has won the GSAC title in four of the past nine years.

-Cougar softball has won three of the past eight GSAC crowns and finished second at the 2001 NAIA Tournament.
+Cougar softball has won three of the past nine GSAC crowns and finished second at the 2001 NAIA Tournament.
 The women's basketball team won the GSAC championship in 1999, 2001, and 2002.
-Women's tennis, in just its seventh year of intercollegiate competition, has appeared in the past four NAIA tournaments.
+Women's tennis has appeared in the past five NAIA tournaments, advancing to the 2004 NAIA Championship Match.
 The volleyball team has advanced to the national tournament three times since 1991.